UtkarshTheDev/WebPresence/docs/INSTALLATION.md

    > **What is daemon mode?**
    >
    > Daemon mode (using the `-d` flag) runs the server in the background, so you can close your terminal window and the server will keep running.
 This is the recommended way to run Web Presence.
+   >
+   > **What is autostart?**
+   >
+   > Autostart configures Web Presence to start automatically when your computer boots up, ensuring Discord presence is always available without manual intervention.
+See the [Autostart Configuration](./AUTOSTART.md) guide for more details.

 ### Option B: From source code (For developers)